serenity-is/docs/startsharp/net5-migration.md

 ## Removing Static RowFields Instance from Rows

-We used to have a static RowFields instance named `Fields` in row classes which is no longer required as the base generic row class already have a correctly typed `Fields` property with the same name.
+We used to have a static RowFields instance named `Fields` in row classes which is no longer required as the base generic row class already have a correctly typed static `Fields` property with the same name.

 > This new design will open way to having different sets of fields for multi tenant row customization scenarios in the future.